 The aforementioned speculative demand can be quantified using the ExVol to MCAP ratio, which can offer investors the best tool for assessing risk and return on these speculative assets.

-The effectiveness of the ratio of speculative demand (ExVol to MCAP) to the price of IEO may change as the asset is redeemed, for example, the first 60 days, the first 180 days, the first 360 days, and historical (since inception).
-Reliable MCAP data for newer IEOs typically do not cover 60 days, so only historical data is calculated.
+The effectiveness of the ratio of speculative demand (ExVol to MCAP) to the price of IEO may change, as the asset is redeemed.
+For example, the first 60 days, the first 180 days, the first 360 days, and historical (since inception).
+Reliable MCAP data for newer Initial Coin Offerins typically do not cover 60 days, so only historical data is calculated.

-The speculative demand ratio is a very valuable signal for investors who are looking at IEO or new digital assets, especially during the first 180 days of existence.
+The speculative demand ratio is a very valuable signal for investors who are looking at Initial Coin Offering or new digital assets.
+Especially during the first 180 days of existence.
 After 180 days, the ratio is still useful for predicting prices, but its signal is decreasing.
 Presumably, as the asset matures, the fundamental factors affect the price more.

 For example, the historical correlation of bitcoin with the price is only 0.02.
-However, for newer IEOs, the correlation of the ratio of speculative demand is likely to increase in the coming months.
-Therefore, current or potential investors should closely monitor the tendency of the relationship as a directional indicator of risk and reward.
+However, for newer Initial Coin Offerins, the correlation of the ratio of speculative demand is likely to increase in the coming months.
+Therefore, current or potential investors should closely monitor the tendency of the relationship.
+As a directional indicator of risk and reward.

 Think we missed something?
 Let us know in the comments section below.